 Fines and penalties

-GDPR aims to protect the employee's personal data by setting out guidelines and regulations that companies must adhere to if they are to remain compliant.
+GDPR aims to protect employees' personal data by setting out guidelines and regulations that companies must adhere to if they are to remain compliant.
 Otherwise, they could be liable to face punishment in the form of fines and penalties.
+This regulation also introduces the concept of data subject rights, empowering employees with more control over their personal information.

-There are numerous amounts of information and regulations that HR professionals must keep up with in order to keep up with the new GDPR and employee data protection rules.
+There are a lot of information and regulations that HR professionals must keep up with in order to keep up with the new GDPR and employee data protection rules.
 Here are some of the main tasks HR needs to address:

 Recognize and prevent cybersecurity attacks.
 This means choosing the right cloud services that have data protection as a priority.